Coherence restoring in communication line via controlled interaction with environment: General state restoring protocol

+{ A rigorous derivation of the general form of Markovian master equations was performed in Refs.\cite{Gorini1976,Lindblad,Carmichael}.
+For a simple physical justification one can look, for example in \cite{Preskill}.
+Time-dependent form of the master equation with explicit forms of the time-dependent Lindblad operators $L_i(t)$ corresponding to two physical models of the environment, namely environment formed by photons or phonons (corresponding to weak coupling and rotating wave markovian approximation), and environment formed by collisional type media (quantum gas, spin systems, etc., corresponding to low density approximation) was considered in~\cite{PR_2006}.

-where both the Hamiltonian $H$ and the Lindblad operators $L_i$ conserve the excitation number in the system.
-We emphasize that the Lindblad operators are time-dependent which is necessary to establish the control over the restoring process.
+We consider an additional requirement that} both the Hamiltonian $H$ and the GKSL operators $L_i$ conserve the excitation number in the system.
+A particular realization of such Lindblad operators is proposed below in Sec. \ref{Section:ev}.
+The requirement on conserving the excitation number is auxiliary, it is included to simplify description of the spin dynamics.
+In our case, this dynamics will be described by two block of the Lindblad operator responsible for 0- and 1-excitation evolution.
+In general, Eq.(\ref{rho00}) holds for any Hamiltonian and Lindblad operators. } We emphasize that the Lindblad operators are time-dependent which is necessary to establish the control over the restoring process.
 The state restoring protocol is similar to that proposed in \cite{FPZ_2024}, but there is significant difference because of the non-Hamiltonian evolution.

 Our one-dimensional communication line includes the sender $S$ {($N^{(S)}$ nodes)}, receiver $R$ {($N^{(R)}=N^{(S)}$ nodes)} and transmission line $TL$ {($N^{(TL)}$ nodes)} connecting them.
 We are aiming at solving the initial value problem with the initial state